 - A background in nature awareness and wilderness skills

 We are currently following or exceeding all COVID-19 health guidelines for youth programs and school-based programs.
 Please contact us for more information and with questions about policies to ensure staff and student health and safety.

-Step 1: Review the Job descriptions
+Step 1: Read the job descriptions

-Step 2: Fill out the pre-screening tool
+Step 2: Fill out the application

-We are committed to Justice, Equity, Diversity & Inclusion
+We are committed to Justice, Equity, Diversity & Inclusion (JEDI)

 Whole Earth is an equal opportunity employer.
 We value diversity and are committed to creating an equitable and inclusive environment for all students, volunteers, and employees.
 Some examples of our commitment to JEDI include: